Jul 22, 2013

 Because the most important sources concerning Maria Eva Hummel's name have all been presented in my article, I have little to add to my arguments, except for three previously unknown documents which shall be published here.
 Two of them I discovered within the last two years, and one I simply failed to remember in 2010, because I had already found it much earlier.

 First, I was able to unearth Hummel's application to the Vienna Stadthauptmannschaft (the Vienna Captaincy) to be granted permission to get married.
-This significant and previously unknown document in the composer's own hand also proves that in 1813, Hummel called his bride "Maria Eva" (for reasons of source protection, the location of this document cannot be revealed).
+This significant and previously unknown document in the composer's own hand also proves that in 1813 Hummel called his bride "Maria Eva" (because it is privately owned, the location of this document cannot be revealed).

 K.K.
 Oesterr Controlstempel (W) Sechs Kreutzer [Viennese Currency]